caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ## Probability of multiple histories

 Above we considered the joint probability of a specific set of nucleotide states at all nodes, including both tip nodes and internal nodes.
 Usually, though, we don't know the internal node states.
 We don't even know what internal nodes exist, which is why we are trying to infer the phylogeny!
 Instead we have observed states that we got by sequencing organisms at the tips.
-We want to clamp these tip states and assess their probability on a particular tree (with edge lengths) under the model.
+We want to clamp these tip states and assess their probability on a particular tree (with branch lengths) under the model.
 This probability is independent of a specific history of internal node states.

 If we aren't clamping the internal node states as well, how can we calculate the probability of just the tip node states?
 The key is to consider all possible internal states.
 Each configuration of internal node states represents one possible history that gave rise to the observed tip states.
 We can sum the probabilities of each of these different ways to get the tip states to find the probability of the tip states over all possible histories.
 We are summing the probabilities because these are mutually exclusive histories that could give rise to the observed data.
 For example, if we want to find the probability of getting a total of seven when rolling two dice, we need to add up the probability of each way to get seven (1+6 *or* 2+5 *or* 3+4 *or* ...
 6+1).
 This is different from when we multiplied probabilities to find the joint probabilities of multiple events occurring together (*e.g.*, the probability of rolling a 4 *and* another 4).